tonytask/Maple-Idle/README.md

 # Maple-Idle
 1. Introduction

 Welcome to Maple Idle!
+The game is inspired by the MMORPG Maplestory.
 In this incremental idle role-playing game, you fight monsters and collect items.
+You can scroll your items to make them stronger.